 The original open source GNOME version I wrote is still active in the Linux world and, last time I checked, has about ~50,000 users or so.
 This, though, is the online version that does the same and then some, and will work wherever you are.
 Currently the project is in Alpha, but hopefully will reach Beta soon enough.

 Lockbox is a personal password manager and a place to store all kinds of private info.
 It's super-secure as the information is encrypted right here in your browser, and nobody but you will be able to access it.
 For your convenience, the encrypted information bundle is synchronized with the servers, so that it is accessible from all your devices.
 Lockbox is completely free and intends to stay that way.

 Parse.ly Dashboard - Content Analytics

-For the last 10 years or so my day job has been working on the Parse.ly Analytics Dashboard so I'd be amiss not to talk about this project!
+For ten years or so my day job was working on the Parse.ly Analytics Dashboard so I'd be amiss not to talk about it for a moment.
 With a pretty small development team, we managed to create world-class analytics product that is now used by people in big publishing names like Conde Nast and Bloomberg.
-Every now and then a user drops a line on how much they love dash and how simple the interface is and that gives me all the warm and fuzzies.
+Every now and then a user would drop a line to the success team on how much they love dash and how simple the interface is, and that gave me all the warm and fuzzies.

 Things I've Written

 Snack-sized reads ranging from surreal to introspective, flash fiction is fun to write and equally fun to read.
 Read a bunch if you're curious about what it's like in my head!

 A far future sci-fi short story about a world where everyone had to move into the “immersion” - a simulation indistinguishable from real life, and two friends that discover a rather inexplicable phenomenon.